mattgarber4/covid-weather/README.md

 # Data Schema
-File: `covid-weather-merged.csv` Weather and COVID case and death data by US county for all 50 states plus DC
+File: `covid-weather-merged.csv` Weather and COVID case and death data by US county for all 50 states plus DC.
 - DATE: Date of observation in YYYY-MM-DD form
 - COUNTY: County name (string)
 - STATE: State code (includes DC and the 50 states)